ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 }
 ```

-Having countdown loop in the example above could improve readability and
+Having a countdown loop in the example above could improve readability and
 usability of the language by making it more natural to the developer.

-However, if we imagined this example using countdown loop, we would see that
+However, if we imagined this example using a countdown loop, we would see that
-it wouldn't be possible to count to 0; because first bound of the range is
+it wouldn't be possible to count to 0; because the first bound of the range is
-inclusive and second is exclusive, and loops ranges must use only unsigned integers.
+inclusive and the second is exclusive, and loops ranges must use only unsigned integers.

 ```ts
 // loop goes 0,1,2,3,4,5,6,7,8